Fitzgerald Advisors: Whole Loan Advisors, Debt & Note Brokers

 • Initiate Negotiations: Discuss terms such as the purchase price and recovery strategies.

 • Review the Agency Agreement: Understand the fine print of the agreement to ensure it aligns with your expectations.
+Ensure the agreement includes clauses that confirm the buyer is a reputable debt buyer adhering to ethical collection practices.

 Post-Sale Monitoring

 • Monitor Collection Efforts: Ensure the agency adheres to agreed practices and achieves expected recovery rates.
+Additionally, monitor how the sold debts are reported on credit reports to ensure accuracy and compliance.

 • Ensure Compliance: Confirm that the agency complies with the Fair Debt Collection Practices Act (FDCPA) and other relevant regulations.